If I apply and am accepted, can I defer my enrollment?

 I have applied and would like to know the status of my application.
 Who should I contact?

 You may contact the Office of Admissions 1-800-676-5389 or email@example.com and they will be able to tell you if it is under review in the Department of Global Community Health and Behavioral Sciences.

 Can I transfer any credits toward the master of public health (MPH)?

 The maximum number of credits which can be transferred in to a degree program at the School of Public Health and Tropical Medicine is no more than 25 percent of the total required for the award of degree.
 Transfer Credit Waiver Forms are available here.

 Our students can be found in non-profit, for-profit, academic, community based agencies, and governmental agencies around the globe.
 Please check the Career Services page for more information.

-I would like to work domestically.
+I would like to work domestically/internationally.
 Is your Department still for me?

 In addition to having several faculty members with an international focus, our faculty members conduct research within the local and national communities.
 Just as you will encounter public health agencies anywhere you find people, communities are not limited by borders.
 The principles of community based program planning, research, and advocacy are the same for a neighborhood in New Orleans as for a village in Cameroon.

 How do I schedule a visit?